Guidance

 The suicide prevention profile brings together a range of data on suicide to show how often it occurs, the risk factors, and what contact people with increased risk have with services.

-The near to real time suspected suicide surveillance system for England is designed to act as an early warning system for changes in patterns of deaths by suicide to enable appropriate intervention.
+The near to real-time suspected suicide surveillance system for England is designed to act as an early warning system for changes in patterns of deaths by suicide to enable appropriate intervention.
 The report shows statistics for the most recent 15 month period.
 It describes monthly suspected suicide rates by age group and sex.
 The data is aggregated for 3 month periods to describe suspected method of suicide.

 Common mental health disorders

-The common mental health disorders (CMD) profile shows the prevalence of common mental health disorders, including depression and anxiety disorders, and what the risk factors for these disorders are.
+The common mental disorders profile shows the prevalence of common mental health disorders, including depression and anxiety disorders, and what the risk factors for these disorders are.
 It can also be used to find out more about early intervention, assessment and treatment locally, as well as the outcomes and costs of these services.

 Further information